Morveus/bucket-list/README.md

 - `0` = Not done: This is represented with a red emoji cross and a red background.
 - `1` = In progress: This is represented with an hourglass emoji and an orange background.
 For items in progress, you can also add either `progress` and `goal` as integers which will compute a progress percentage, or directly provide percentage as `pct` (from 0 to 100).
 In both cases, this will display a progress bar inside the item.
 - `2` = Done: This is represented with a green check mark emoji and a green background.

-Now, you're all set to start working on your bucket list!
-Enjoy!